What is a WordPress Plugin?

-In nutshell, a WordPress plugin is a PHP based script containing a set of functions that can be added to an already developed WordPress website/blog.
+In a nutshell, a WordPress plugin is a PHP-based script containing a set of functions that can be added to an already-developed WordPress website/blog.
 This can either extend the existing functionality or add new features to running a WordPress website.

 All the WordPress plugins are written in PHP programming language and integrated seamlessly into a WordPress website.

-WordPress provides a rich set of plugins from different third-party vendors for all categories, like SEO plugin, WordPress Plugin to Protect website from spam comments, etc.
+WordPress provides a rich set of plugins from different third-party vendors for all categories, like SEO plugins, WordPress Plugin to Protect websites from spam comments, etc.

 Here, is a complete list of WordPress plugins available for free download at the official WordPress plugin directory.